 What Should I do If I Have Symptoms?

-Students who develop fever greater than 100ºF/37.8ºC should contact our Health Center at 727-5315.
-Students with underlying health conditions (asthma, diabetes, heart disease) should contact their health care provider if they become ill with flu-like symptoms, since the flu may be more severe in these individuals.
+Students who develop fever > 100ºF/37.8ºC should contact the Hampton University Health Center at 757-727-5315.
+Students with underlying health conditions (asthma, diabetes, heart disease, etc.) should contact their health care provider if they become ill with flu-like symptoms, since the flu may be more severe in these individuals.

 Bert W. Holmes, Jr., M.D.